R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/9-asynchronous-consensus.md

 # Implementing Consensus in Enriched CrashProne Asynchronous Systems
-- Consensus is ***impossible*** in purely asynchronous systems.
+- Consensus is ***impossible*** in purely asynchronous systems with failures.
-- R/W registers in consensus.
+- How do we deal with this impossibility?
-- How do we deal with consensus impossibility?
+	- Make the consensus problem weaker
-	- Make the consensus problem weaker, adding assumptions to *CAMP(n,t)*
+	- Add assumptions to *CAMP(n,t)*
-- Algorithm for asynchronous randomized consensus.
+- We present algorithms for asynchronous randomized consensus.

 ### Consensus Impossibility
 - Solving consensus in asynchronous systems subject to failures is ***impossible***.